award

 Types of Head Injuries

 Open head injuries, also known as penetrating head injuries, involve a break, fracture, or penetration of the skull.
-These types of head injuries often cause severe brain damage if the penetrating object is able to enter the brain tissue.
+These types of head injuries often cause severe brain damage if the penetrating object can enter the brain tissue.
 Open head injuries are more common in situations involving gunshot wounds, car accidents, and fireworks accidents.
 With open injuries, the damage is typically more in the area where the penetrating object entered, but both types of head injury can cause swelling across the brain and other potentially life-threatening conditions.

 Closed head injuries occur when a victim’s head is struck, but the object does not penetrate, break, or fracture the skull.
 A good portion of head injuries received in sports are closed head injuries.
-The brain damage from this type of injury mostly stems from the impact of the brain hitting the inside of the skull which can cause a variety of problems including internal bruising and bleeding in the brain.
+The brain damage from this type of injury mostly stems from the impact of the brain hitting the inside of the skull, which can cause a variety of problems, including internal bruising and bleeding in the brain.

 Concussions are the most common type of head injury suffered.
 They mostly fall under closed head injuries, but can also result from open head injuries.
 Whiplash, violent shaking, and sports impacts are the most common causes of concussions.
 Post-concussion syndrome is a disorder that can be brought on by a concussion and can last for over a year.

-Contusions are a type of head injury that involve severe bruising or internal bleeding of the brain.
+Contusions are a type of head injury that involves severe bruising or internal bleeding of the brain.
 Contusions that are on the larger side often require surgical intervention to help with recovery.
-This type of head injury can occur without impact and can result from other situations such as microhemorrhages or blood vessel leakage.
+This type of head injury can occur without impact and can result from other situations, such as microhemorrhages or blood vessel leakage.
 A contusion can be life-threatening or lead to permanent brain damage when it is paired with severe swelling of the brain, also known as edema.

 Diffuse Axonal Injuries are suffered when the brain is unable to keep up with the movement of the skull, resulting in dangerous tearing, twisting, or shaking of the brain.
 Car accidents are a common cause of this type of head injury.